SACRAMENT OF BAPTISM

 It is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission.
 (CCC 1213).

 We believe in the ordinary necessity of Baptism for salvation.
-Please call the Rectory to pick up Baptism forms.
+Please see Rev. Msgr.
+Baver after 11AM Mass to inquire about Baptism.
 Parents and one Godparent need to attend a baptism preparation class prior to scheduling a baptism.
-Family needs to be registered in the parish and turning in envelopes for (3) months.
-La familia debe estar registrada en la parroquia y entregar sobres durante tres meses.
+Family needs to be registered in the parish.
+La familia debe estar registrada en la parroquia.

 The Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
 Whether we are baptized as infants or adults, Baptism is the Church’s way of celebrating and enacting the embrace of God.
 The sacrament of Baptism initiates one into God’s family and into the OLHC parish family.